glweis/portfolio-projects/README.md

 # portfolio-projects
-A collection of all projects that I have completed over the years.
+This repository contains a collection of all significant projects and assignments that I have completed over the years.